What makes Grace incredible?

 When we read Ephesians 1:3, it says how God has blessed us with every spiritual blessing in Christ.
 So, to understand grace fully will require you to know each and every spiritual blessing we have in Christ Jesus.

-Therefore, this blog aims to show you how grace is not limited but includes all that is in Jesus.
+This blog aims to show you how grace is not limited but includes all that is in Jesus.
 The only way to know what is in Christ Jesus is to have a personal relationship with Him and to allow Him to reveal His graces to you, because grace is through having knowledge of Christ (2 Peter 1:2).

 God's grace is so abundant, we will never stop knowing and receiving its fulness (John 1:16-17).